Basava14/Interactive_Learning/README.md

 ## Tech Stack

 ### Frontend
+- React/Next.js frontend uses the App Router pattern with TypeScript, integrating Three.js and React Three Fiber for 3D visualization.
+The UI is built with Tailwind CSS and Radix UI components, providing an interactive learning experience.
 - React.js with Next.js App Router
 - Three.js and React Three Fiber for 3D rendering
 - Tailwind CSS for styling